This post contains affiliate links. For more information, visit my disclosures page.

-I put those little flags together with Washi tape from LemonyStitch.
+I put those little flags together with Kikkerland Birch Straws and Washi tape from LemonyStitch.
 The washi is fabric washi and of great quality.
 I found those little wood trees also in the Target dollar spot and glued those to the washi.
 I love how they turned out!

-These wood utensils were so much fun.
+This wood cutlery was so much fun to use and display.
 I found a bulk set of them on Amazon so I have plenty for future parties.
+I also ordered some natural plates that I thought would fit the theme well.
 I will say, that I should have ordered napkins ahead of time.
 I ended up waiting last minute and Target didn’t have any large plain red napkins and I was out of time so I made due, even though that don’t really match (covers hands with eyes).

 Just a few more pictures — stay with me!